 - Bathrooms: Not recommended.
 Too much moisture.

-Solid Hardwood Vs. Other Floor Coverings
+Comparison With Other Floor Coverings

 - Solidity: Solid hardwood feels solid.
 Except for engineered wood floor, no other wood or wood-type flooring gives you that same feeling of solidity.